EllisFitzUSM/Bulldog/ReadMe.md

 =============

 This is a repository dedicated to creating the game of Bulldog using OO (Object Oriented) Analysis and Design.
+Patterns and structures covered can be seen (imperfectly) are:
+- Model View Controller
+- Singleton
+- Strategy
+- Factory
+- + more

 ---------------
 Specifications